-The apple and pecan muffin recipe is at the end of the post.
-For now here’s my latest update.
+The healthy apple and pecan muffin recipe is at the end of this post, please scroll down for that.

 The Great Scottish Run 10k

 On Sunday I finally had my chance to put a disappointment that happened 4 years ago behind me.